Transplanting Lilac Bushes

 with Lilacs.
 We recommend you do not trim a Lilac bush.
 It is counter

-to normal transplanting wisdom, as trimming plants allows the plant to focus
+to normal transplanting logic, as trimming plants allows the plant to focus

 on re-growing the root system.
 But, trimming a lilac bush can result in trimming